Aaronharding10/Tic-Tac-Toe1/README.md

 # Tic-Tac-Toe

-[Tic-Tac-Toe] (Link) is a website containing an interactive but easy and fun game of X's and O's with the player competing against the computer.
+[Tic-Tac-Toe] (https://github.com/Aaronharding10/Tic-Tac-Toe1) is a website containing an interactive but easy and fun game of X's and O's with the player competing against the computer.

 ## Table of contents